-54. Take home a Bang Bang tattoo as a souvenir
+54. Take home a souvenir tattoo from Bang Bang

-Bang Bang is the New York tattoo studio of choice for celebrities.
-At the head of the studio is Keith McCordy, a prestigious figure in the world of ink, who practically dedicates all his work to tattooing celebrities.
-But don't worry, he has a whole team of professionals behind him who can make sure you take home the best souvenir of your trip to the USA.
+Bang Bang Bang is the New York tattoo studio of choice for celebrities.
+At the head of the studio is Keith McCordy, a prestigious figure in the world of ink, who dedicates practically all his work to tattooing celebrities.
+But don't worry, he has a whole team of professionals behind him who can make sure you get the best souvenir of your trip to the USA.

-Dare to get a hyper-realistic tattoo, a mini-tattoo or the symbol that you always wanted to get tattooed and that means so much to you.
+Dare to get a hyper-realistic tattoo, a mini-tattoo or the symbol you've always wanted to get tattooed and that means so much to you.
 If you are not sure about the design, don't worry, the tattoo artists will give you good ideas.
-So make an appointment with Bang Bang and surprise everyone with your New York tattoo.
+So make an appointment with Bang Bang and surprise everybody with your New York tattoo.

 55. Spend a fun afternoon at a pinball machine

 Pinball games are a great idea to spend the afternoon with your kids in New York.
 Probably if they are little they will never have seen a pinball machine but I assure you they will love it.
-Modern Pinball NYC has a great diversity of arcade and themed machines that you can try and enjoy.
+Modern Pinball NYC has a wide variety of arcade and themed machines that you can try out and enjoy.

-It also has the Modern Pinball Museum, where you can see the exhibition of old machines and also those with the latest technology, you will see a live demonstration of experts and you can participate in the educational game program aimed at children and adults.
+There is also the Modern Pinball Museum, where you can see an exhibit of vintage machines as well as the latest technology, watch a live expert demonstration and participate in the educational gaming program for kids and adults.

 If you've ever dreamed of jumping from a parachute but want to take an indoor test to try it out in a safer way, sign up for an indoor skydiving session at iFLY.
-Avoid any danger with the wind tunnels where you will recreate the real feeling of flying.
+Avoid any danger with the wind tunnels in which you will recreate the real sensation of flying.

 They have experiences for all ages and levels.
 The instructors will teach you all the techniques for you to learn with this unique experience of safe skydiving.
 Dare and spend a different day.

-57. Travel to the future with the Artechouse Museum
+57. Travel to the future with Artechouse Museum

 Art and technology come together in a futuristic museum in New York City, the Artechouse.
-We are talking about science and innovation applied to the art scene, where you can see unique exhibitions with light and sound.
+We're talking about science and innovation applied to the art scene, where you can see unique exhibits with light and sound.
 An immersive experience of avant-garde art for those who have already visited the more traditional museums and want to see something new in New York.